VUMC-VMAC/GWAS_QC/README.md

 Each step (except the TOPMed imputation) is run as a shell script in a singularity.
 The usage message for each of the scripts can be shown by running the script with the -h flag.

-Depending on the size of the input dataset, it may be convenient to run the QC scripts as slurm jobs.
-There is an example slurm script for running the pre-imputation part 2 QC in this repository: run_gwas_qc_part2.slurm
+In general, it is best to run the QC scripts as slurm jobs.
+There is an example slurm script for running pre-imputation QC in this repository: run_gwas_qc_preimputation.slurm

 Software used for QC:
 - plink, versions 1.9 and 2.0: https://www.cog-genomics.org/plink/